 A Short Biography

 I am a research assistant professor at the Department of Computer Science, Stony Brook University, and affiliated with the Institute for AI-Driven Discovery and Innovation.
-I held a joint appointment with the Department of Computer Science and the Department of Emergency Medicine, Stony Brook School of Medicine.
+In 2017, held a joint appointment with the Department of Computer Science and the Department of Emergency Medicine, Stony Brook School of Medicine.
 I was awarded a Ph.D. in computer science from Stony Brook University in 2015, advised by Yejin Choi and co-advised by I. V. Ramakrishnan.
 Prior to joining the department as a doctoral student, I worked in a few technology startups in India after receiving a M.Sc. in Computer Science and B.Sc. in Mathematics and Computer Science, both from Chennai Mathematical Institute, India.

 My research interest lies in natural language processing (NLP), machine learning (ML), and artificial intelligence (AI), with a focus on two areas in particular: learning in the biomedical domain for applications in healthcare informatics, and language use & society.